 - Department identifies a ‘need’ for an advertisement that complies with a statutorily defined and authorized purpose.
 [Department is instructed to consult with Procurement Services if unsure of ad’s legal authority under R.S.
 43:111.]

-- Department secures prior approval from Communications and University Relations or Human Resource Management (as applicable) for the advertisement relative to content/text, format, design, graphics, etc. Approval request shall be sent to Communications and University Relations via email@example.com.
+- Department secures prior approval from the Communications and University Relations or Human Resource Management (as applicable) for the advertisement relative to content/text, format, design, graphics, etc. Approval request shall be sent to Strategic Communications via email@example.com.

-- Note: A Vendor’s pre-printed advertising agreement/insertion order form which requires signature cannot be signed by the department, and must be forwarded to Procurement for review, edit and signature.
+- Note: A supplier’s pre-printed advertising agreement/insertion order form which requires signature cannot be signed by the department, and must be forwarded to Procurement for review, edit and signature.

 - Department submits to Procurement a complete package consisting of: an approved Requisition*,

-evidence of PA or HRM approval, price source, any applicable vendor advertising agreement/insertion
+evidence of Strategic Communications or HRM approval, price source, any applicable supplier advertising agreement/insertion

 order form, and any other relative supporting documents.